KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 Without this distinction, two errors arise.

 The first error is Aion-reduction: treating Zenon as emptiness, absence, silence, negation, or the final result of apophatic subtraction.
-This reduces Zenon to the zero pole.
+This reduces Zenon to the Aionic root.

 The second error is Khaon / Theon-reduction: treating Zenon as luminosity, pure awareness, spontaneous presence, wisdom, awakened quality, or nonconceptual cognition.
 This binds Zenon to expression (♾ Khaon, L₀) or awareness (🛤️ Theon, L₅) — themselves functions of distinct strata.

 A more refined but still incomplete error is bifurcal-reduction: treating the reconciliation of emptiness and luminosity as Zenon itself.
-This is subtler because it does not seize only one pole.
+This is subtler because it does not seize only one root.
 It holds both.
 But holding both is still not the same as exceeding the field in which both can be held.

 The difference is exact: